jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-case demonstrated how new data tools aid in analysis and have the potential to quickly detect and address illicit activity in both the public and private sectors.106https:www.secretservice.govnewsroomreleases202306five\-charged\-theft\-california\-benefits\-low\-income\-families2024 DBIR Appendices93Appendix D:
+case demonstrated how new data tools aid in analysis and have the potential to quickly detect and address illicit activity in both the public and private sectors.
+106https:www.secretservice.govnewsroomreleases202306five\-charged\-theft\-california\-
+benefits\-low\-income\-families
+Whether battling ransomware, credit card fraud, or protecting minors from online child predators, the Secret
+Service works to stay on the cutting edge of technology.
+New technology enables criminals and investigators alike, and our private sector and law enforcement partnerships are the key to detecting and preventing illicit activity.
+Our network of Cyber Fraud
+Task Forces will continue to foster regular interaction with our partners to promote the prevention and mitigation of cybercrime with the critical goal of protecting Americas financial interests.
+Working together, we can identify and implement ways to use technology effectively to prevent crime.
+94
+2024 DBIR Appendices
+Appendix D:
 Using the VERIS
 Community
 Database (VCDB)
+to Estimate Risk
-to Estimate RiskBy HALOCK Security Labs and the Center for Internet
+By HALOCK Security Labs
+and the Center for Internet
-Security (CIS)The VCDB was a leap forward in incident sharing.
-For CIS and HALOCK its been a solid foundation for risk analysis.
-One of the biggest challenges in conducting risk assessments is estimating the likelihood that an incident will occur.
-The VCDB contains a lot of structured incident data, so we were sure we could use it to somehow help us solve that challenge.When we started exploring the VCDB together, it held about 7,500 incident recordseach with about 2,500 data pointstelling us how each incident occurred.
-But thats almost 19 million data points!
-How could we shape that data to help the CIS community estimate risks?We experimented and discovered many useful aggregations that brought shape and meaning to the mass of recorded incidents.
-By focusing on the attack varieties in the recordset, we could see how commonly (or uncommonly) certain attacks were used.
-Shifting our attention to attack vectors or vulnerabilities helped us understandhow certain weaknesses have contributed to incidents.
-Aggregating data based on industries (right down to the NAICS codes) showed how attack methods are correlated to the distribution of assets that are common in types of organizations.We realized that the data could be shaped to answer more complex questions, like what industries are more or less susceptible to which
+Security (CIS)
+how certain weaknesses have
+contributed to incidents.
+Aggregating data based on industries (right down to the NAICS codes) showed how attack methods are correlated to the distribution of assets that are common in types of organizations.
+We realized that the data could be shaped to answer more complex questions, like what industries are more or less susceptible to which